corintio/plexflix/README.md

 You can change some Docker configurations (ex: volume paths) by creating a `docker-compose.override.yml`.
 See [Docker Compose documentation](https://docs.docker.com/compose/extends/#adding-and-overriding-configuration) for details

-If you don't want or need one of the service in this project, say transmission for example, just add the following in your override file:
+If you don't want or need one of the service in this project, say *Transmission* for example, just disable it by adding the following in your override file:
 ```
 version: '3.7'
 services: